ubports/docs.ubports.com/appdev/guides/dependencies.rst

 Deploying
 ---------
-Note, if you link a library statically with your app, you do not need to ship the library explicitly, as it is already inside your app binary.
+If you link a library statically with your app, you do not need to ship the library explicitly, as it is already inside your app binary.
 To do so, you usually need to compile the library yourself.

-Find out, which components you need to ship.
+Find out which components you need to ship.
 Usually this is one or more ``*.so`` (shared objects) files, linked dynamically.
 To get the files into the click package, you need to add an ``install`` command to your build configuration.
 Add the following lines to your CMakeLists.txt:

 .. code-block:: CMake